 Established in 2014, the Grauer Family Institute is a place where thinking differently is celebrated and new ideas are nurtured.
 Through progressive program design, technological advancement, and strategic partnerships, Grauer is both a mechanism for mission-alignment and a catalyst for future growth.
 In particular, the institute makes significant resources available for faculty to undertake research and pursue professional development opportunities.

-Connell currently serves as dean of teaching and learning at Blair Academy in New Jersey, where she has worked since 2015.
-In addition to her administrative duties at Blair, Connell teaches English, assists with theatrical productions, and performs dorm duty.
+Before joining Pomfret in July, Connell served as dean of teaching and learning at Blair Academy in New Jersey, where she had worked since 2015.
+In addition to her administrative duties at Blair, Connell taught English, assisted with theatrical productions, and performed dorm duty.